 - An overview of rewards and incentives that employees would receive.
 Also include a list of the criteria that needs to be met.
-(For example, how long the new employee needs to stay at the company before the referring employee can collect the bonus.)
+(For example, how long the new employee needs to stay at the company before the referring employee can collect the employee referral program bonus.)

 - The fine print.
 This includes any legal language about whether the referred candidate has a non-solicitation clause with their current employer, what would invalidate a referring employee’s bonus, and how much the referring employee is allowed to be involved in the recruiting or hiring process.